radargovernamental/orbit-style/README.md

 ### Atomic Design

-Following http://bradfrost.com/blog/post/atomic-web-design/ idea and considering we already have your "components" directory for styles, we now have create a components directory in `/src/js/components`.
-This directory is separated as: atom, molecule and organism, where:
+Following http://bradfrost.com/blog/post/atomic-web-design/ idea and considering we already have our "components" directory for styles, we now have create a components directory in `/src/js/components`.
+This directory is structured as: atom, molecule and organism, where:

 - Atom: all unit styles
 - Molecule: two or more atoms together, or something that might hold two atoms (an element container, for example)